 Until now, we’ve been thinking about what the demographic characteristics of a person can tell us about who that person is and what they might purchase; for instance, if they live in a certain area, are of a certain age and do a certain job, we might be able to deduce that they like foreign holidays.
 However, this is simply a "propensity", meaning they are twice as likely to engage with foreign holidays, based on results modelled from a survey base, measured in tens of thousands.

 Now, with new data sets such as social data, we already know that certain people like foreign holidays before we’ve even tried to figure out where they live or what else they do.
 By adding that information, we can then complete the picture on who a customer is, how best to communicate with them and what channel to use to do so.

 In short, instead of targeting using demographics, we need to target using what actually matters: people’s passions, motivations and mindsets.
-We need to target like radio has been since its inception - based off interest, passion and love.
+We need to target like radio has been since its inception - based on interest, passion and love.

 Different stations carry different interests and, as a result, different audiences.
 Going one step further, the shows on those stations specialise even more - with certain presenters and personalities garnering niche interests and passions.

 But what does that mean to you and your brand?

 Simply put, it means you can target your customers more specifically and more easily on radio.

 Moreover, radio makes effective use of what those in the industry call touchpoints.

 Touchpoints are certain times in the day when your customers are engaged in an activity.